 Thomas – I had just finished in College and I was really deciding upon what I wanted to do.

-Lewis – I went to school in Chelmsford.
+Louis – I went to school in Chelmsford.
 Honestly, I always figured I’d head off to Uni, but I found myself struggling more and more as I progressed through the school.
 Things clicked in to place when I was diagnosed with ADHD and borderline dyslexia.
 I still wanted to learn, but it was becoming clear that the ‘traditional’ route wouldn’t work for me.
 Having left school, I worked part-time at an escape room for a period (while developing a design for a room of my own).
 I enjoyed the work, but I was craving a challenge, so I started looking around for routes into professional employment.
 And that led me here!

 What are you hoping to achieve from your apprenticeship?